 Throughout his years in the financial services industry, he found his clients were asking him for more advice and counsel.
-In order to provide a more complete level of service he sought permission from Prudential to become a Registered Investment Advisor.
-At the time Prudential did not allow their agents and registered representatives to hold themselves out as RIAs.
+In order to provide that more complete level of service he sought permission from Prudential to become a Registered Investment Advisor Representative.
+At the time Prudential did not allow their agents and registered representatives to hold themselves out as investment advisor representatives.
 But when Prudential opened a financial planning department, Richard was offered the opportunity to become a Registered Investment Advisor Associate, which enabled him to provide financial planning services under Prudential’s registration.

 If you are interested learning more about Richard’s background, read on….

 Richard decided while a young child that he would not allow the fact that he stuttered to dictate the terms of his life.
-Accordingly he purposely put himself in positions that forced him to talk in front of people.
+Accordingly, he purposely put himself in positions that forced him to talk in front of people.
 That determination led him into selling garden seeds and Christmas cards up and down Loleta Avenue in Eagle Rock, California where he grew up.
-As one thing led to another he found himself selling various products to pay his way through college at Brigham Young University.
+He had various selling positions throughout his high school and college years.
 But his experience in sales was rife with disenchantment.